Egorgij21/noise-detector/README.md

 │   ├── denoiser.py               # Script containing the audio denoising logic
 │   ├── utils.py                  # Utility functions (not provided in this example)
-│   └── voice_utils.py            # Utility functions for voice analysis (not provided in this example) ├── run.py                        # Main script to run the analysis and denoising process └── README.md                     # Project documentation
+│   └── voice_utils.py            # Utility functions for voice analysis (not provided in this example) ├── bugfix_script.py              # Script that fixes a bug in the NISQA-s source code ├── run.py                        # Main script to run the analysis and denoising process └── README.md                     # Project documentation
 ```